-Natalia Petkov is a multimedia artist based in New York City.
 Originally from New Jersey, Petkov received her BFA from Guilford College in Greensboro North Carolina in 2016 and her MFA from Pratt Institute in Brooklyn New York in 2021.
-Petkov is a dual recipient of the Stutzman Foundation Fine Arts Award in 2020 and 2021.
+In 2023, she earned the Award for Photography, juried by David Max Horowitz, assistant curator at The Guggenheim.
+She is also a dual recipient of the Stutzman Foundation Fine Arts Award in 2020 and 2021.
 She has been featured in the ArtAscent International Art and Literature Journal as well as in the Irish Arts Review.
 Petkov has exhibited at the Elliott Museum in Florida, the Limner Gallery in New York, the Greenhill in North Carolina, and the Burren College of Art in Ireland, among others.
-Natalia Petkov continues to live and work in New York City exploring themes such as decay and transformations of life through a hybrid practice of sculpture and photography.
+Natalia Petkov continues to live and work in New York City.